andre-st/goodreads-toolbox/recentrated.md

  [9 new] ratings better viewed on book page
  ...
 ```
-Most mail-clients recognize the signature and the links and make the latter clickable.
+- most mail-clients recognize the signature and the links and make the latter clickable
-Changes are collected in periodic mails; individual mails would be annoying.
+- changes are collected in periodic mails; individual mails would be annoying
+- text-reviews in the mail are bloat, a click on a review-link is bearable - I would have checked the reviewer on the GR website anyway
+- text-reviews in the mail may open an attack vector
+- usernames in the mail are bloat - 99% are unknown/random letters to me and I would see it on the GR website anyway

 ## How to "follow books"